AkirisMc/Arabidopsis-Variant-DB-REST-API/README.md

 | 1      | 7208     | 1            | 6324      | T           | TA        | 40        | 104        | 1|1       |
 | 2      | 7208     | 1            | 214644    | A           | AT        | 40        | 39         | 1|1       |
 | 3      | 7208     | 1            | 851442    | T           | TA        | 40        | 135        | 1|1       |

+**Note:** The database ([database.sqlite](https://github.com/AkirisMc/Arabidopsis-Variant-DB-REST-API/blob/main/Database/database.sqlite)) has already been populated with the input data.
+In order to create a database with information from different VCF files, an empty SQLite database needs to be created using the [schema.sql](https://github.com/AkirisMc/Arabidopsis-Variant-DB-REST-API/blob/main/Database/schema.sql) file.

 ## Importing the data